MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/configuring-power-management-hardware-capabilities.md

 ---
-title: Configuring Power Management Hardware Capabilities
+title: Configuring Power Management
 ---

-# Configuring Power Management Hardware Capabilities
+# Configuring Power Management

 This topic describes how to preview and query power management capabilities in a NetAdapterCx client driver.